Bridging the Reality Gap for Pose Estimation Networks using Sensor-Based Domain Randomization: Method

 The synthetic training data is generated using BlenderPROC \cite{denninger2019blenderproc}.
-As the training data is obtained by synthetic rendering, a discrepancy will exist between the training and the test data.
+As the training data is obtained by synthetic rendering, a domain gap will exist between the training and test data.
 During rendering, some of the standard approaches for modeling realistic variations are included.
-This includes placing the objects in random positions and sampling with random camera positions.
-Additionally, different types of material and light positions are added.
-However, some aspects are not modeled by the data generation, for example the noise in the depth collection \cite{denninger2019blenderproc}.
+This includes placing the objects in random positions and using random camera positions.
+Additionally, different types of surface material and light positions are added to the simulation, but only to the RGB part.
+The only disturbances on the depth part are occlusions and clutter in the simulations \cite{denninger2019blenderproc}.
+From the given simulated RGB-D data, we reconstruct point clouds with XYZ positions, RGB values, and estimated surface normals.
+The XYZ values are defined in mm, while the remaining are normalized to $[0,1]$.
+The standard approach for data augmentation in point clouds is a Gaussian noise with $\sigma = 0.01$ \cite{qi2017pointnet, dgcnn}.
+As the general approach is to normalize the point cloud size, the standard for the XYZ deviation amounts to 1\% of the point cloud size.

-Correctly modeling this noise is very difficult as non-Lambertian reflections can cause highly non-Gaussian noise.
+For this paper the focus is on depth sensors like the Kinect with a resolution of 640x480~px.
+The sensor model is based on the Kinect sensor \cite{zhang2012microsoft}.
+Extensive analyses of the error model of the Kinect sensor have been performed \cite{nguyen2012modeling, choo2014statistical}.
+Modelling realistic noise is very difficult as the surface properties are unknown, and non-Lambertian reflections can cause highly non-Gaussian noise.
 Additionally, we face the problem that the provided CAD models do not perfectly model the 3D structure and surface texture of the objects.
-It is thus very challenging to perfectly model the real world, and we instead choose to train the network to handle discrepancies robustly.

-This is done by adding different types of domain randomization to the rendered point cloud.
-Domain randomization is created by producing different types of Gaussian noise and adding this to the point cloud.
-The point cloud consists of nine variables, XYZ, three normal vectors, and RGB values.
-The XYZ values are defined in mm, while the remaining are normalized to $[0,1]$.
+The goal is, therefore, not to model the noise correctly, but to model noise that gives the same error for the pose estimation.
+A model trained with this noise will then generalize better to the real test data.

+From the noise model one noteworthy aspect is that the error for each pixel is Gaussian and independent of its neighbors \cite{choo2014statistical}.
+Another important aspect is that the error depends on the angle and distance to the camera \cite{nguyen2012modeling}.
+The angular error is mostly insignificant when lower than $60^\circ$ and then drastically increases.
+The angular error is, therefore, regarded as a point dropout, and is omitted in the noise model.
+The noise level can, therefore, be described as Eq.~\ref{eqn:noise_depth} \cite{nguyen2012modeling}, where the constants are derived empirically.

+The distance to the objects in the datasets is between 0.3 and 2.0 meters.
+From Eq.~\ref{eqn:noise_depth} this gives noise levels of 1.5~mm to 6~mm.
+The selected $z$ distance is chosen to be 1.45 meters as this is the average maximum distance of the five tested datasets in this paper.
+Given $z=1.45$ the returned noise level from the formula is approximately 3~mm, which is added as Gaussian noise to the XYZ part of the point cloud.